 Sweet, moist, and buttery with fresh lemon flavor this lemon pound cake gets even better when drizzled with a simple lemon glaze.
 It’s a showstopper with each scrumptious bite!

-If you adore all things lemony, try these classic lemon bars, lemon poke cake, and lemon shortbread cookies!
+And if you adore all things lemony, be sure try these classic lemon bars, lemon poke cake, and lemon shortbread cookies!

 WANT TO SAVE THIS RECIPE?